 Pullen-Blasnik, Hannah, Jessica T. Simes, and Bruce Western.
 2021.
 "The Population Prevalence of Solitary Confinement."
 Science Advances.
 (Lead article)

 Policing Race and Place during a Pandemic: A Multi-City Study

-Although research has demonstrated the expansive role of police to respond a broad range of social problems and health emergencies, existing research has not explored the capacity for health policy to influence rates of arrest in the population.
-To fill this gap, we examine the potential effect of Medicaid expansion under the Affordable Care Act (ACA) on arrests in 3,035 U.S. counties.
+Although research has demonstrated the expansive role of police and carceral institutions to respond a broad range of social problems and health emergencies, existing research has not explored the capacity for health policy to influence rates of arrest or incarceration in the population.
+To fill this gap, I examine with Jaquelyn Jahn the potential effect of Medicaid expansion under the Affordable Care Act (ACA) on arrests in 3,035 U.S. counties.
 We compare county-level arrests using FBI Uniform Crime Reporting (UCR) Program Data before and after Medicaid expansion in 2014–2016, relative to counties in non-expansion states.
 We use difference-in-differences (DID) models to estimate the change in arrests following Medicaid expansion for overall arrests, and arrests for violent, drug, and low-level offenses.
 Police arrests significantly declined following the expansion of Medicaid under the ACA.
 Medicaid expansion produced a 20-32% negative difference in overall arrests rates in the first three years.
 We observe the largest negative differences for drug arrests: we find a 25-41% negative difference in drug arrests in the three years following Medicaid expansion, compared to non-expansion counties.
 We observe a 19–29% negative difference in arrests for violence in the three years after Medicaid expansion, and a decrease in low-level arrests between 24–28% in expansion counties compared to non-expansion counties.
 Our main results for drug arrests are robust to multiple sensitivity analyses, including a state-level model.